daddydrac/bandit-box/README.md

 * [PyCUDA 2019](https://mathema.tician.de/software/pycuda/): Python interface for direct access to GPU or TPU
 * [CuPy:latest](https://cupy.chainer.org/): GPU accelerated drop in replacement for numpy
 * Ubuntu 18.04 so you can 'nix your way through the cmd line!
-* cuDNN7.4.1.5 for deeep learning in CNN's
+* [cuDNN7.4.1.5 for deeep learning in CNN's](https://developer.nvidia.com/cudnn): GPU-accelerated library of primitives for deep neural networks

 ### How else do you plan to serve a model to production?
 * [TensorFlow-serving-api](https://www.tensorflow.org/tfx/guide/serving)